 The river represents the never-ending flow of God’s grace, bringing life as the source of continuous nourishment and healing.
-This is personalised by the Holy Spirit, flowing from God, as He is the source, and gifted through Jesus’ work of salvation.
+This is personalised by the Holy Spirit, flowing from God as the source, and gifted through Jesus’ work of salvation.
 The Holy Spirit could not come until Jesus’ work of salvation was complete.
 The disciples were told to wait in Jerusalem for the anointing of the Holy Spirit.
 It was from Jerusalem that the gospel would flow, spreading out into all the nations of the world, bringing the gift of life.

 - Lifesaving – By grace we receive God’s love which restores our broken relationship with Him.

-- Life Sustaining – The Word of God, by grace, provides spiritual food, the comfort and the strength for each day.
+- Life Sustaining – The Word of God, by grace, provides spiritual food, the comfort and the strength that we need for each day.

-- Life Empowering – We are enabled and empowered by the Holy Spirit, by the grace of God.
-When we are willing to co-work with God’s grace, the Holy Spirit nurtures spiritual growth so that we bear fruit in a life that flourishes!
+- Life Empowering – We are enabled and empowered by the Holy Spirit by the grace of God.
+When we are willing to co-work with God’s grace, the Holy Spirit nurtures spiritual growth so that we bear fruit in a life that flourishes.

-The last book of the Bible ends with an invitation and a message of hope, from those who choose to accept and follow Jesus now:
+The last book of the Bible ends with a warning but also an invitation, and a message of hope, from those who choose to accept and follow Jesus now: